 Contact Our Groton Medical Malpractice Attorneys

-With millions of dollars on the line, our medical malpractice lawyers at the Bartinik Law Firm, P.C., do not accept every case.
+Our medical malpractice lawyers at The Bartinik Law Firm LLC, do not accept every case.
 For a medical malpractice lawsuit to be successful, we must prove that the medical provider failed to live up to the appropriate standard of care, as well as that the medical negligence or malpractice caused harm to our client.
 Not every unfortunate side effect indicates medical malpractice.

-If you or a loved one were injured or killed due to the negligence of a medical professional from a medication error contact the Bartinik Law Firm, P.C., at 860-445-8521 or toll free 888-717-4211 today for a free consultation.
+If you or a loved one were injured or killed due to the negligence of a medical professional from a medication error contact The Bartinik Law Firm LLC, at 860-445-8521 or toll free 888-717-4211 today for a free consultation.